Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 - *Circadian rhythm*: the daily cycles of daylight and nighttime that almost all physiological functions follow.
 - *Electroencephalogram (EEG)*: the measurement of electrical activity from our scalp.
-- EGG measures voltage fluctuations in the range of tens of microvolts ($$\mu$$V) of many pyramidal neurons in the cerebral cortex.
+- EGG measures voltage fluctuations in the range of tens of microvolts of many pyramidal neurons in the cerebral cortex.
-- It takes many thousands of underlying neurons to generate an EEG signal big enough to be measured.
+- It takes thousands of neurons to generate an EEG signal big enough to be measured.
 - So the amplitude of the EEG signal is dependent on how synchronous the activity of the underlying neurons are because the activity will add together to form a bigger signal.
 ![Figure 19.4](figure19-4.png)
 - *Magnetoencephalography (MEG)*: measuring the brain’s magnetic activity that results from electrical current flow.
 - MEG is better at localizing the sources of neural activity than EEG.
 ![Figure 19.5](figure19-5.png)
 - EEG rhythms
-    - *Delta rhythms*: > 4 Hz, deep sleep.
+    - *Delta rhythms* (< 4 Hz): deep sleep.
-    - *Theta rhythms*: 4-7 Hz, both sleeping and waking.
+    - *Theta rhythms* 4-7 Hz: both sleeping and waking.
-    - *Alpha rhythms*: 8-13 Hz, quiet and waking.
+    - *Alpha rhythms* (8-13 Hz): quiet and waking.
-    - *Beta rhythms*: 15-30 Hz.
+    - *Beta rhythms* (15-30 Hz): normal awareness and consciousness.
-    - *Gamma rhythms*: 30-90 Hz, activated or attentive cortex.
+    - *Gamma rhythms* (30-90 Hz): activated or attentive cortex.
 - Interestingly, EEG rhythms across mammalian brains are similar despite large differences in brain mass.
-- The generation of synchronized oscillations can be made in two ways
+- The generation of synchronized oscillations can be made by either a central clock or a distributed clock.
-    - Central clock or pacemaker.
-    - Distributed timing function.
 ![Figure 19.9](figure19-9.png)
 - E.g. A group of people clapping will eventually synchronize due to feedback and self-adjustment.
 - The brain seems to employ both mechanisms as it uses a small group of neurons to start the synchronization and then that group acts as the leader.